kavanabhat/Spark-Benchmarks-Setup/spark-perf-setup/README.md

   ```

-### Configuration:
+* Configuration

    1. To configure `spark-perf`, run `./install.sh`, it will clone the spark-perf repository under path `Spark-Benchmarks-Setup/spark-perf-setup/` and also will set the hadoop and spark related variables in config.py file for spak-perf.
    2. To run benchmark , run `./runbench.sh`.
 It will ask for options to select type of test to be run and scale factor if you want to change.
 Once all inputs received it will execute selected benchmarks.
-   3. Output files for benchmarks will be stored in zip format at location `Spark-Benchmarks-Setup/spark-perf-results`
+   3. Output files for benchmarks will be stored in zip format at location `Spark-Benchmarks-Setup/spark-perf-setup/wdir/spark-perf-results` and logs at `Spark-Benchmarks-Setup/spark-perf-setup/wdir/spark-perf-logs`
   ```